logseq/logseq/README.md

 To start using Logseq, follow these simple steps:

-1. [Download](https://github.com/logseq/logseq/releases/latest) the latest version of Logseq.
+1. [Download](https://github.com/logseq/logseq/releases/latest) the latest version of Logseq
-2. Install Logseq on your device and launch the application.
+2. Install Logseq on your device and launch the application
-3. Start writing and organizing your notes, tasks, and ideas in Logseq.
+3. Start writing ✍️

 That's it!
 You can now enjoy the benefits of using Logseq to streamline your workflow, manage your projects, and stay on top of your goals.
 Have fun! 🎉